-Just as our cellphones have been getting thinner yet more powerful with every new release, advances in the beauty industry have rolled out sleek, innovative devices that continue to target advanced beauty concerns, but is the appeal of these devices is stronger than the results they provide?
+Just as our cellphones have been getting thinner yet more powerful with every new release, advances in the beauty industry have rolled out sleek, innovative devices that continue to target more and more beauty concerns that only the most beauty-savvy of them all could imagine.
+The appeal of these devices is more than the results themselves.

-The most advanced at-home anti-aging gadgets claim to significantly reduce the need to visit a dermatologist.
-Some say that they are worth the high price tags as they represent a long-term beauty investment and can save you money on trips to a professional.
+The most advanced of these gadgets claim to reduce – and even, lessen– the need to visit a dermatologist.
+Some say that they are worth the frequently high price tags since they represent a long-term beauty investment and can save you money on trips to a professional.
 As tempting as these tools sound, we always advocate to do the research before committing.
-We asked Dr. Rivers to help us make a decision – are these anti-aging devices effective enough to warrant the time and money?
+We asked Dr. Jason Rivers to help us make a decision – are any of these anti-aging devices actually effective enough to be worth the time and money?

 The popular NuFace devices use micro-current technology that claims to give a natural, non-invasive facial lift with visible results that are long-lasting as long as you use it continuously.
 The NuFace is easy to use and only requires 5 about minutes each day.
 Sounds too good to be true?
 According to Dr. Rivers, “There is no data to support claims in well-conducted studies”.
 Therefore, in his opinion “These are unlikely to work.“